How to Ensure a Successful Corporate Event

 Photo by g_studio | iStockPhoto.com

-Mona Sabalones Gonzalez is a veteran writer, editor and columnist in her country, the Philippines.
+Mona Sabalones Gonzalez is a veteran writer, book and magazine editor, and columnist in her country, the Philippines.
 She has also contributed articles to regional and some international publications.
-She and her husband Ed do publicity and advertising writing for select clients and media coverage for events.
-Mona has written for several online publications and she and Ed have a personal blog, The Euthymic Dog, which is about their shared passion for animals and the environment.
+She has ghostwritten several books and contributed to the book, Faces of the New Millennium.
+She edited case studies for the 2015 APEC Foundation and made six page summaries per case study.
+She and her husband Ed have done marketing and publicity for select clients, and media coverage for events.
+Mona has written for several online publications and she has a blog, The Philippine Consumerist, and another blog with her husband Ed, The Euthymic Dog, which is about their shared passion for animals and the environment.